Skip to main content

 Overtime tracking per group

-This allows you to assign overtime categories to track overtime hours of your timesheet groups.
+This allows you to assign overtime categories to track the overtime hours of your timesheet groups.

 How do I extract the overtime data for my employees?

-Use Overtime report to retrieve the information on Overtime hours reported by your employees, with breakdown by categories and total per period:
+Use the Overtime report to retrieve the information on Overtime hours reported by your employees, with breakdown by categories and total per period.

 Tracking overtime for part-time employees

-In order to be eligible for overtime payouts labour codes often require part-time employees to accumulate a numbers of hours equal to a full-time working day.
+To be eligible for overtime payouts, labour codes often require part-time employees to accumulate hours equal to a full-time working day.

-In order to enforce this, you can specify the number of hours to calculate overtime - Read more >
+To enforce this, you can specify the number of hours to calculate overtime when you set up working patterns.

-📎NOTE: Having this parameter set will enable Sage HR to track the overtime for each day only this amount of time is reached.
-For example, if set to 8 hours, overtime calculations will only take into account time worked after 8 hours, even if the day duration defined in the working pattern is lower.
+📎NOTE: Having this parameter set will enable Sage HR to track the overtime for each day only if it reaches this amount of time.
+For example, if set to 8 hours, overtime calculations will only take into account time worked after 8 hours.
+Even if the day duration defined in the working pattern is lower.

 Did this answer your question?